rudderlabs/rudderstack-docs/destinations/klaviyo.md

 - **Private API Key:** Your Private API key can be generated for your account on the **Account** section under the **Settings** tab.
 This key allows you to add users to list or subscribe them using personalised emails/sms.
 - **List Id:** Your default List Id to which you want to add/subscribe identified users.
 - **Consent:** If you are a GDPR-compliant business, you will need to include `consent` in your API call,`consent` is a Klaviyo-specific property and only accepts the following values: `email`, `web`, `sms`, `directmail`, and `mobile`.
-- **SMS Consent:** If you are updating the consent for a phone number, or would like to send an opt-in SMS to the profile (for double opt-in lists), include an `smsConsent` key in the properties with a value of `true` or `false`.
+- **SMS Consent:** If you are updating the consent for a phone number, or would like to send an opt-in SMS to the profile (for double opt-in lists), include an `smsConsent` key in the properties with a value of `true` or `false`
+- **Send Page As Track:** If you wish send page events as track events, along with `name` and `category` you need to enable this option.
+- **Additional Page info:** If you are sending page events as track, you can also choose to send in additional `properties` for the event by enabling this field..

 ## Page